GPurgatorio/Master-Computer-Science-ICT/README.md

 - **Capex and Opex reasons**: in active-passive I use only half of the bandwidth I'm paying for.
 - **latency issues**: with STP when a link goes down it can take up to seconds to activate the other link.

----
+## 2) Orchestration layer

+### Question
-## 2 - What actions can take the orchestration layer of a cloud system, and based on what information, in order to decide how many web server istances should be used to serve a Web system?
+What actions can take the orchestration layer of a cloud system, and based on what information, in order to decide how many web server istances should be used to serve a Web system?

 <p align="center">
   <img src="./assets/ex2.png" width="400">
 </p>

+### Solution

-- Assuming the DB is distributed and has infinite capacity, because tipically the bottleneck is the Web Server
+Assuming the DB is distributed and has infinite capacity, because tipically the bottleneck is the Web Server

 An orchestrator can:
 - create new VM running the WS, getting a new IP and talking to the **Load Balancer**